 Sugar snap peas

-Possessing the crisp edible pod of the snow pea, and the sweet plump inner pea of the English pea, this late winter and early spring favorite can currently be found at all weekly Santa Barbara certified farmers’ markets from several local growers.
+Possessing the crisp edible pod of the snow pea and the sweet plump inner pea of the English pea, this late winter and early spring favorite can be found at all weekly Santa Barbara certified farmers’ markets from several local growers.

-Certified organic peas are available.
-The price ranges from $4 to $6 per pound.
+Certified organic is available.
+Price averages $6 per pound.

-Spring garlic is culinarily treated as you would green onions.
-It is currently available from several local growers at the weekly Saturday Santa Barbara, Sunday Camino Real, Tuesday Santa Barbara and Friday Montecito farmers’ markets.
-The price averages $2 per bunch.
+They’re readily available from several local growers at the Saturday Santa Barbara, Sunday Camino Real, Tuesday Santa Barbara, Wednesday Solvang, and Thursday Carpinteria farmers’ markets.

-Meyer lemons can currently be found at the weekly Saturday Santa Barbara, Sunday Camino Real, Tuesday Santa Barbara, Wednesday Solvang and Thursday Carpinteria farmers’ markets.
+Native to Northern Italy, Treviso can be found by several local organic farmers at the Saturday Santa Barbara, Tuesday Santa Barbara and Wednesday Solvang farmers’ markets.